 How could Quantum Computing impact AI?

-Given the current focus on AI for Large Language Models (LLMs) that power platforms such as ChatGPT, Autonomous Vehicles, Robotics and "AI in your hand" (e.g. smartphones, even watches); this trend is only likely to increase, and it may be that Quantum Computing is integral to the next advancements in scale.
+Given the current focus on AI for Large Language Models (LLMs) that power platforms such as ChatGPT, Autonomous Vehicles, Robotics and "AI in your hand" (e.g. smartphones, and wearables such as watches); this trend is only likely to increase, and it may be that Quantum Computing is integral to the next advancements in scale.

 The AI Dividend and Quantum Computing